-The cornerstone of BGO's overall business model and financial strategy is its focus on a solid and strong liquidity and capital position.
 BGO's business model is limited to investing funds received from Banco General, S.A. and its retail clients.
-BGO invests primarily in mortgage-backed and asset-backed securities, corporate bonds, U.S. government and other U.S. agency bonds either directly or by placing funds under management with large international, asset management firms, primarily US based.
-The Bank also participates in obligations owned by BG in countries outside of Panama, through a Master Participation Agreements under NY Law, signed in June 2010.
+The Bank invests primarily in mortgage-backed and asset-backed securities, corporate bonds, U.S. government and other U.S. agency bonds either directly or by placing funds under management with large international, asset management firms, primarily US based and participates in obligations owned by BG in countries outside of Panama, through a Master Participation Agreements under NY Law, signed in June 2010.